Our vision: a fairer, safer and more sustainable world.

 Oxfam saves lives and helps to rebuild livelihoods when disaster strikes.
-This means providing access to clean water, aiding families to earn a living, grow food and send their children to school.
+This means providing access to clean water, aiding families to earn a dignified living, grow food and send their children to school.
 We stand up for the rights of women everywhere and speak out against injustices that keep people poor.
 We fight poverty now – and beat it for good.

-Oxfam New Zealand’s values include:
+Oxfam Aotearoa’s values include:

-Show kaha (courage)
+Show MAIA (courage)